A Guide to Crowdfunding for Nonprofit Organizations

 For more ideas about how to use social media to inspire more people to give, read our blog post on fundraising ideas for social media.

-• Fundraiser flyers: Create flyers for your fundraiser and post them on bulletin boards in libraries, grocery stores, coffee shops, and anywhere else that gets a lot of traffic in your community.
+• Fundraising flyers and posters: Create eye-catching flyers and posters and post them on bulletin boards in libraries, grocery stores, coffee shops, and anywhere else that gets a lot of traffic in your community.

-• Word of mouth: Use any social interaction as an opportunity to advocate for your fundraiser.
+• Word of mouth: Use any social interaction as an opportunity to advocate for your fundraiser and reach new supporters.
 Carry flyers about your fundraiser with you so you can easily hand them out when the moment calls for it.

 • Emails: This is a great option if you have a solid database of supporters who already receive emails from your organization.
 Our guide to different fundraising email templates can help out if you’re looking for new or different ways to ask for support.